-TACTICS PROGRESS in 2023 (1) Provide vaping education to middle and high school students (1) Dangers of vaping and ecigarette information presented to 600 people.
-(2) Provide smoking cessation education and classes (2) 5 participants in Courage to Quit Smoking Cessation classes.
-(3) Participate in UNICEF Child Friendly Program (3) \$10,000 donation given to the Alton Child Friendly City Initiative.
+TACTICS PROGRESS in 2024 (1) Provide vaping education to middle and high school students (1) Dangers of vaping and e-cigarette information presented to 1,667 people.
+(2) Provide smoking cessation education and classes (2) 4 participants in Courage to Quit Smoking Cessation classes.
+We continue to promote this program in the community and encourage patients to quit, including offering one-on-one sessions, but people have been unable to commit to quitting.
+(3) Participate in UNICEF Child Friendly Program (3) OSF SAHC continues to participate in the Child Friendly program.